Burma (MNN) — Have you heard what’s happening in Burma’s western Rakhine [Arakan] state?

-She adds that the Rochingya are denied basic human rights, including citizenship in both Burma and neighboring Bangladesh.
+She adds that the Rohingya are denied basic human rights, including citizenship in both Burma and neighboring Bangladesh.

 “They’re not able to get educated, they’re not able to go to hospitals… they’re not allowed to travel, even in their own state,” she explains.
 “For many generations, these people have been oppressed and discriminated against.”

-Even Burma's government picks on the harassed Rochingya.
-They're actively keeping large aid groups at bay, but Partners found a way in.
+Even Burma’s government picks on the harassed Rohingya.
+They’re actively keeping large aid groups at bay, but Partners found a way in.

 “We just started building relationships with the local population.
 And in that way, we’ve been able to get in and deliver aid,” Gumaer states.